evanmiltenburg/MeasureDiversity/README.md

 * `python 9. generate_ranking_table.py` to generate the rankings.
 * `python 10. wordnet.py` to generate the WordNet specificity results.
 * `python 11. nouns_pps.py` to generate the compound noun and PP results.

+If you don't care about other systems, you can also just run `python 1. annotate_coco.py` and then run `python analyze_my_system.py`.
+This will generate all statistics for a single system.
+Make sure your system output is in the standard JSON format.
+See the Systems folder for examples.

+TODO: write `analyze_my_system.py`